London School of Economics: Controversies

 In February 2011, LSE had to face the consequences of matriculating one of Muammar Gaddafi's sons while accepting a £1.5m donation to the university from his family.
 LSE director Howard Davies resigned over allegations about the institution's links to the Libyan regime.
 The LSE announced in a statement that it had accepted his resignation with "great regret" and that it had set up an external inquiry into the school's relationship with the Libyan regime and Saif al-Islam Gaddafi, to be conducted by the former lord chief justice Harry Woolf.

 In 2013, the LSE was featured in a BBC Panorama documentary on North Korea, filmed inside the repressive regime by undercover journalists attached to a trip by the LSE's Grimshaw Club, a student society of the international relations department.
 The trip had been sanctioned by high-level North Korean officials.
 The trip caused international media attention as a BBC journalist was posing as a part of LSE.
 There was debate as to whether this put the students' lives in jeopardy in the repressive regime if a reporter had been exposed.
 The North Korean government made hostile threats towards the students and LSE after the publicity, which forced an apology from the BBC.

 In August 2015, it was revealed that the university was paid approximately £40,000 for a "glowing report" for Camila Batmanghelidjh's charity, Kids Company.
 The study was used by Batmanghelidjh to prove that the charity provided good value for money and was well managed.
 The university did not disclose that the study was funded by the charity.

 In 2023, the LSE formally cut ties with the LGBT charity Stonewall, a decision which was sharply criticized as transphobic by the LSE Student Union but praised by gender-critical activists as being conducive to freedom of speech.

 In 2024 emails between LSE senior staff described students wearing keffiyeh who were protesting the university's investments in Israel as being "dressed as terrorists".

+In 2025, LSE students who planned to take part in anti-Israel demonstrations celebrating the 7 October Hamas attacks were warned, as Universities UK (UUK) reminded students that expressing support for proscribed organisations, in particular Hamas, may constitute a criminal offence.
+The guidance came amid a wider context of arrests linked to Palestine Action, and ahead of planned demonstrations across UK universities, including LSE, King’s College London (KCL), University College London (UCL), and SOAS.